cern-it-sdc-id/puppet-dpm/README.md

 puppet-dpm module
 ======

-The puppet-dpm module has been developed to easily set up a DPM installation via puppet.
+The puppet-dpm module has been developed to ease the set up of a DPM installation via puppet.

 It relies on several puppet modules, some of them developed @ CERN and some others available from puppetforge.